stan-alam/Data_Structures/JavaScript/deAraujo/chap01/notes.md

 Memory management or the act of *managing computer memory* is defined as a way to dynamically allocate portions of memory to a program **at** its request.
 It is also the act of freeing memory for reuse when data is no longer needed ( in JS this is done by the Web Browser, e.g. the V8 engine )

 A *thread* of execution **is** the *smallest* sequence of programmed instructions that can be managed independently.
-Multiple threads can coexist within the same procless and share the same area.
+Multiple threads can coexist within the same process and share the same area.

 **Memory can be divided into two distinct areas** the **stack** and the **heap**